Evangelism Fund – guidance and application form

 - Whether or not the embryonic bid falls within the terms of the Evangelism Fund;

 - What further work might be required – perhaps with provincial or external help – to develop an initial application;

 - If there are similar ideas under development in other dioceses, and scope for dioceses to work together/learn from each other.

 The objective of this preliminary stage is to provide dioceses with every support in developing their ideas, and to ascertain at an early stage if there are any potential obstacles or difficulties, before a formal application is submitted.
-The discussion with the Provincial Secretary will explore those details about the proposal which are required for the formal application in Stage 1 (see below).
-The first of these discussions will be timetabled for Autumn/Winter 2018.
+The discussion with the Chief Executive will explore those details about the proposal which are required for the formal application in Stage 1 (see below).

 It is our intention that only those proposals with a realistic prospect of success will move to formal application.
 It is in nobody’s interest for additional work to be undertaken – and perhaps costs incurred – by resource-limited dioceses on proposals which are unlikely to meet the requirements of the Evangelism Fund.
 To emphasise: the Representative Body is keen for the Fund to be utilised, and will provide every support for dioceses to ensure that they are able to take full advantage of this new opportunity.

 Stage 1 Application

 There are then two formal stages for applications.
 The first takes the form of a relatively short proposal, guided by an application form which sets out the strategic context of the proposal, a concise description of what the project is intended to achieve, and basic financial information.

 - A description of the project;

 - An explanation of how the project fits into and supports the diocesan strategy;